 We also have extensive but now rather neglected API tests.
 These API based tests last received attention in the following pr:

 As per the above pull request the API tests, along with all the above osi/btrfs tests, can be run via:

 cd <root dir of rockstor ie /opt/rockstor-dev> ./bin/test -v 2 -p test_*

 Please note that these tests are in need or attention and as a result should not be run on installs that have access to ‘real’ data.
-If you have an interest or experience in this area you are more than welcome to chip in with a view to producing improvement pull requests, but keep in mind that many of the API tests fail due to tested code changes that were not reflected in the tests themselves.
-Shame though that it is, it is where we find ourselves and unit test writing / maintenance is not everybodys ‘cup of tea’ and is in itself a skill.
+If you have an interest or experience in this area you are more than welcome to chip in with a view to producing improvement pull requests.
+There are still many API tests remarked out due to the tested code having changed significantly.
+Shame though that it is, it is where we find ourselves and unit test writing / maintenance is not everybody’s ‘cup of tea’, and is in itself a skill.
 If this interests you then it can be a good way to learn a piece of codes functions/capabilities, in abstraction, prior to extending/modifying them and, if done right, provides a safety net to ensure proposed changes introduce the minimum breakage.

 Thanks for any help you can provide with Rockstor’s development.
 Our core code (rockstor-core) is under a GNU license along with a variety of opensource licences that pertain to our various js libraries (rockstor-jslibs).
 And our docs (rockstor-doc) are under CC BY-SA.
-We run a subscription model for current rpm releases to help maintain the project financially and accept donations via the Web-UI.
+We run a subscription model for the Stable channel rpm releases to help maintain the project financially and accept donations via the Web-UI.